-The 2017 Annual Small Grains Field Day is tentatively scheduled for Monday, June 12 at the Farm Hub.
-Details will be posted soon.
+The 5th Annual Small Grains Field Day is scheduled for Monday, June 12, 2017 at 9 AM at the Farm Hub.

 Fusarium in Garlic Twilight Meeting

-Farmers are invited to join us for a twilight meeting on Wednesday, June 21 at the Hudson Valley Farm Hub at 6:00 PM (Rain Date: Thursday, June 22).
+Farmers are invited to join us for a twilight meeting on Wednesday, June 21 at the Hudson Valley Farm Hub at 5:00 PM (Rain Date: Thursday, June 22).
 Co-hosted by Cornell Cooperative Extension (CCE).

 The Farm Hub will be hosting its first twilight meeting of the season on Wednesday, June 21 at 5:00 PM to discuss Fusarium, a soil borne fungus that causes garlic to rot.
 Crystal Stewart of Cornell Cooperative Extension’s Eastern New York Commercial Horticulture Program (ENYCHP) is conducting a garlic trial across New York State to test the effects of cultural conditions, nitrogen fertility, and inoculum source, and the Farm Hub is pleased to participate as one of this year’s three trial sites.